wellmadehq/writing/Leads.md

 > Physicists have chilled molecules to just a smidgen above absolute zero — colder than the afterglow of the Big Bang.

+> A new study says salt isn’t nearly as bad for you as previously thought.
+In fact, when it’s combined with fat, something magical happens.

 > A new survey of ove.
 2,000 female participants between the ages of 18 and 40 by pharmaceutical company Merck found that less than 1 in 10 women make the first move. _Less than one in 10_.

+> This planthopper can jump fast, far, and repeatedly.
+How does it manage to jump so well?
+Biologists decided to find out — and they realized that this insect has literal interlocking gears in its legs.

 # Unabashed, unexplained mystery